 Yet serious challenges remain: although poaching is now largely under control here, it still remains a threat; illegal timber-felling continues; the buffer zone is increasingly being encroached upon; and there is little effort to check the growth of new hotels.
-There have also been problems when tigers have strayed outside the park’s boundaries and killed cattle and some local villagers have responded by leaving out poison.
+There have also been problems when the big cats have strayed outside the park’s boundaries and killed cattle and some local villagers have responded by leaving out poison.
 Visit the website of campaign organization Travel Operators for Tigers to find out what role travellers can play in protecting India’s tigers.